cancerberoSgx/magica/README.md

 - [ ] performance tests in the browser
 - [ ] consume input image from stream (only node.js ?)and support stdin . same for output / stdout
 - [ ] fix npm run test-js
-  - [ ] support IM command quoted arguments
+- [ ] verify support IM command quoted arguments
 - [ ] verify mkdir-p for output files
 - [ ] because options are global - sending commands concurrently could fail.
 Solution: queue or instance options
 - [ ] an easy to use API for web-workers